IWI ARAD

-The ARAD is an assault rifle designed in 2019 by Israel Weapon Industries, named after the Israeli city of Arad.
+The ARAD is an AR-15–style assault rifle designed in 2019 by Israel Weapon Industries, named after the Israeli city of Arad.

 Design

-The ARAD is an assault rifle visually similar to the AR-15, though it uses a short-stroke gas piston, rather than the direct impingement system seen in the AR-15.
+The ARAD is an assault rifle visually similar to the AR-15, though it uses a short-stroke gas piston more akin to that of the AR-18, rather than the direct impingement system seen in the AR-15.
 It is chambered in either 5.56×45mm NATO or .300 AAC Blackout and is designed to be modular, allowing a change of caliber through a quick-change barrel.
 All of its metal parts are corrosion-resistant.

 The barrel is cold hammer-forged and chrome-lined for improved accuracy and lifespan (approximately 20,000 rounds).
 The barrel is free-floated for enhanced accuracy.
 In the standard models, the accuracy is 1 MOA, and in the DMR model, the accuracy is better.

 Variants

 Arad 5

 The IWI Arad is a modular assault rifle designed and manufactured by Israel Weapon Industries.